Monitored fermions with conserved $\mathrm{U}(1)$ charge: Enlarged replica symmetry for fixed-phase hopping

 However, it was appreciated in Ref.~\cite{jian2022criticality} in the closely-related setting of non-unitary circuits that imposing constraints on the hoppings can lead to a larger replica symmetry and a different NL$\sigma$M. (Ref.~\cite{jian2022criticality} noted for example that this enlarged replica symmetry applied to the nonunitary circuit in Ref.~\cite{chen2020emergent}.)
 To complement the algebraic analysis in Ref.~\cite{jian2022criticality}, we give a simple discussion for a general free-fermion Hamiltonian system with monitoring of occupation numbers.
 Note that enlarged replica symmetry was also discussed in setting of monitored Majorana chains in Ref.~\onlinecite{fava2023nonlinear}.

-The extended replica symmetry holds on a general lattice (in any number of dimensions) iff, after a gauge transformation of the physical fermion operators,\footnote{A redefinition $c_j \rightarrow e^{-i\chi_j} c_j$, with time-independent $\chi_j$.} all the hopping amplitudes $J_{ij}$ can be made imaginary.
+The extended replica symmetry holds on a general lattice (in any number of dimensions) if and only if, after a gauge transformation of the physical fermion operators,\footnote{A redefinition $c_j \rightarrow e^{-i\chi_j} c_j$, with time-independent $\chi_j$.} all the hopping amplitudes $J_{ij}$ can be made imaginary.
 This is equivalent to saying that for every plaquette $P$ of the lattice (or generally for every loop made of bonds) the ``gauge flux'' $\phi_P=\sum_{(i,j)\in P} \arg J_{ij}$ takes the value $\phi_P = \pi n_{P}$ (modulo $2\pi$), where $n_P$ is the number of edges of $P$.

 In particular, this includes all nearest-neighbor chains in which the phase of the hoppings is time-independent, including the models in Refs.~\cite{alberton2021entanglement, turkeshi2022enhanced, coppola2022growth, chen2020emergent, poboiko2023theory}.
 Other notable cases are bipartite lattices with real hopping amplitudes~\cite{poboiko2024measurement, chahine2023entanglement}.